BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 YOU are responsible for keeping your BananaCrumbs Account ID and MFA token safe.
 When using your credentials in a program, ensure that, when the program is used, that the credentials are stored securely.
 For open-source projects, do not upload your credentials.

-To use and purchase our products and services, you must be at least 18 (eighteen) years old in the United States, or of legal age in your jurisdiction.
+To use and purchase our products and services:
+- You must be at least 18 (eighteen) years old in the United States, or of legal age in your jurisdiction.
-- You are not allowed to use our services if you do not meet the minimum age requirements.
+- You are authorized to use our services if you are a legal entity or company and have permission to bind your entity to these terms.

 ### Changes to Terms of Service